na-na-hi/renget/archive/mrxqd.md

 Dateable?: ~~Would.~~ Nah.
 Seems too two-faced to really try anything with like that.
 Or is two-faced the right word?
 Ah, whatever.
 Still, no.

 Recommended Meal: Oh!
 I remembered something else I got for bots on my menu!
 There's a mix I was trying out that... oh no wait, that's what I was serving before I made the Shockmaster.
 Dammit, is my menu really this limited for bots?
 I need to start brewing up some ideas.

 ---

+>Billy Kido
+The way this guy's talked about on Rumors of the Wastes, you'd think he's death incarnate.
+Fast enough to deflect bullets, cuts through people and walls like they weren't even there, and does it with a blade you can't even see from forty paces away...
+Ugh, I hope that son of a bitch doesn't ever come this way.
+Gives me the willies even thinking about it.

+Recommended Meal: You think a guy associated with the Grim Reaper would like funeral potatoes or is that too on the nose?

+---

+>Tuma
+Now, I don't got anything against mutants in general, but when it comes to the ones that live out in the ocean, those are pretty scary folk.
+But usually they keep to themselves and their territory, so when one starts heading out into the wastes for no obvious reason, it makes you wonder what's going on with them.
+If she's just out and about doing her own thing, that's fine.
+People can do what they want.
+But if she's gonna cause trouble, I don't think doing it on land is the smartest choice.

+Dateable?: Ehhhh...
+I'd have to meet her to make a decision on this one.
+Lotta human haters among mutants.
+But who knows, maybe she's cute under all those robes she's hiding her face with.

+Recommended Meal: Some surf and turf to give her a taste of new and familiar.
+Steak and crab legs with lemon slices and a little cup of butter to dip.

+---

+>V.I.C.T.O.R.
+(Virtual Intelligent Cowboy Tactical Offense Robot) This is the kind of bot people think of when they hear the term "clanker".
+Good guy, though, if pretty cheesy with his words.
+People like him and I can see why if the tales about him are true.
+Always nice to have actual good folks around protecting people... but you can never be too sure, you know?
+He's from the University, and that place is full of crack pots.
+Old Victor could have a switch in him just waiting to get flipped and make him start gunning everyone down.
+Paranoid?
+Definitely, but there's always a catch when it comes to people who seem too good to be true.

+Recommended Meal: Maybe there's another way to serve electricity to bots as a meal?
+I could offer them the outlet, but that feels demeaning.
+Battery wrapped in copper wire?
+Nah, that's way too expensive.

+---

+>David "Profit" Wiles, the Leader of the Sunset Circuit Well yee-haw to you too, ya damn playboy.
+Another reason I'm glad I don't go for men, guys like this who jump from girl to girl telling them they're the love of his life and doesn't take no for an answer.
+He's just as bad as Ricky in that sense.
+Anyway, guy's trying to live his life like one of those old western stories from prewar.
+Not a bad choice per se, since he is actually turning in bounties.
+Fits firmly in the group of people I consider the "not evil jackasses".
+Way too many of those, but they're much more preferable to the normal evil jackasses.

+Recommended Meal: For the quintessential cowboy, a cowboy classic.
+Barbecued rattlesnake and a bowl of chili con carne.

+---

+>Dimir Leksirei

+Do I really need more evidence that all bunker babies are weirdos?
+I mean yeah he's a doctor and I love more of those around, but the way he goes on about "the blessing of steel" is... well, I don't think I need to tell you.
+If mutants take over, at least I can still have a job as a chef if I beg for my life.
+If robots take over?
+They don't eat food!
+I'm screwed!

+That was a joke, by the way.
+You could have laughed if you wanted to.
+No?
+Fuck you too.

+Recommended Meal: I don't know if he can still eat food, but if he can, then something that won't get accidentally slip into his joints to rot.
+Some baked buffalo wings, light on the sauce so it doesn't drip off the meat and a leafy salad on the side.

+---